h1ddengames/devopsqa/QA/QA-Automation-Mindmap/STLC-IN-DEPTH.md

 # STLC - Software Testing Life Cycle In Depth

+## Software Testing Life Cycle

+    1. Requirement Analysis -
+       1. Documents involved:
+          1. Requirements Specification Documents
+          2. Functional Specification Documents - How does the particular software works
+          3. Design Specification Documents (use cases, etc) - How will the particular software be built
+          4. Use Case Documents - How will the customer use the software
+          5. Test Traceability Matrix for identifying Test Coverage - How many tests are being run for each particular feature/requirement.
+    2. Test Planning - Plan out the testing process
+       1. Documents involved:
+          1. Test Plan - What needs to be tested, when does it need to be tested, how will it be tested?
+In an agile/scrum environment there is no separate test plan document created.
+The scrum board will be the test plan.
+In a waterfall, v-shaped, iterative, or spiral model of software development, there will be a Test Plan Document created during this phase.
+          2. Test Scenario
+       2. Terms:
+          1. Test Scope - In scope (features that must be tested), out of scope (features that we are not worried about currently)
+          2. Test Environment - Production environment (prod) - what the customer experiences, QA Environment - will be as similar to the production environment as possible, Development Environment (dev) - Should be as close to production as possible but might have a different setup in order to make it easier for the developer to develop the software.
+             1. Code Freeze - Some places don't have more than 2 environments (prod and dev) so they will implement a code freeze where on a certain day, there will be no new code added to the code base by the developers.
+The QA will now be able to test on the dev environment.
+Make sure to record the version of the software being tested, when it was tested, and what bugs were found.
+          3. Test Methodologies
+          4. Manual and Automation Testing
+          5. Defect Management
+          6. Configuration Management
+          7. Risk Management
+    3. Test Development -
+       1. Documents involved:
+          1. Test Plan
+          2. RTM
+          3. Test Cases
+       2. Terms:
+          1. Test Traceability Matrix and Test Coverage
+          2. Test Scenarios Identification and Test Case preparation
+          3. Test data and test script preparation
+          4. Test case reviews and approval
+          5. Base lining under configuration management
+    4. Test Execution -
+       1. Documents involved:
+          1. Test Cases
+          2. Test Execution report
+          3. Bug report
+          4. Requirement traceability matrix
+    5. Defect Reporting -
+       1. Documents involved:
+          1. Test report
+          2. Bug report
+       2. Terms:
+          1. Defect logging - using specialized software (Jira) record a description of the bug with steps to reproduce it, the software version, and other relevant data.
+          2. Assigning defect and fixing - A defect must be assigned to a developer in order to have it fixed.
+The developer can decide if it is a bug, if they can fix it, and when it will be fixed.
+Sometimes the bug will be assigned to the project manager or test lead and they will be the ones to reassign the bug to a developer.
+          3. Retesting - Once a bug has been marked as fixed or "closed" in the defect tracking software (Jira), you will have to retest using the conditions documented in the bug report.
+          4. Defect closing
+    6. Retest defects
+    7. Product Delivery - After the software has undergone several tests, the acceptance test is done by the user/client.
+       1. Documents involved:
+          1. Test summary reports
+          2. UAT Test Plan, UAT Test cases

 ## Tasks required for STLC

     - Creating test cases from test scenarios.